rizlas/docker-multi-postgres-backup-local/README.md

 mkdir -p /var/opt/pgbackups && chown -R 1000:1000 /var/opt/pgbackups
 ```

+As example check also the test-compose directory in this repo.

 ### Environment Variables

 Most variables are the same as in the [official postgres image](https://hub.docker.com/_/postgres/).